ymntseng/FinNLP2023_ML-ESG-2_ChineseCrawler/README.md

 - Bs4 0.0.1

 ## Dataset
 There are 1260 instances in train set, 140 instances in dev set, and 156 instances in test set.
-Note that we've only released train/dev set.
-Test set will be released later.
+Note that we've already released train, dev and test set.

 The label of this Multi-Lingual ESG Impact Type Identification shared task（Chinese ver.） is described as follows.
 - 0 : *Opportunity (related to company)*